Barcelona

 Rosario is the last remaining resident of the Eixample district, as featured on their blog.

-At the time of publication of this report, Vandor had not responded to ARA's request for comment.
-However, their website displays the 13 blogs they maintain in Barcelona.
-Although they also have properties in Madrid, Valencia, and Bilbao, the Catalan capital is currently their main focus.
+Vandor's website showcases their 13 blogs focused on Barcelona.
+While they also have properties in Madrid, Valencia, and Bilbao, the Catalan capital is currently their primary area of operation.
 When explaining their business model, they emphasize that the company "fully complies with current regulations."
-For this reason, residents are demanding action from the authorities.
-This Thursday, the Catalan Parliament is scheduled to finally approve the law regulating seasonal and room rentals, a measure intended to prevent the total amount charged for rooms in an apartment from exceeding the general rent cap.
+For this reason, residents are urging the authorities to take action.
+This Thursday, the Catalan Parliament is expected to finally approve the law regulating seasonal and room rentals, a measure intended to prevent the total rent charged for rooms in an apartment from exceeding the general rent cap.

 stats